alephgamma/RHCA-study-notes/1_EX447_study_notes.md

    2       	/usr/bin/python3
  + 3       	/usr/bin/python2

-Enter to keep the current selection[+], or type selection number:
+Enter to keep the current selection[+], or type selection number: 2
 ```

-6. Install Ansible Tower
+6. Install Ansible Tower - This can take up to 20 minutes...
 ```
 # cd ansible-automation-platform-setup-bundle-1.2.1-1
 # ./setup.sh